open-automation/switch-portals/README.md

 <img src="https://i.imgur.com/4eFxxom.png">

+## Usage

+### Flow element properties

+#### Ether Path
+A single non-automanaged path for the portals to work in.
+All of your portals can share the same Ether.

+#### Scope
+This property namespaces your channels, allowing you to restrict or allow portals to work within or between flows.

+#### Channel
+This property multiplexes portals to allow several portals within your flow, or in other flows, to work without conflict.
+Incoming and outgoing portals which share the same channel and scope will exchange jobs.

+#### Debug Warnings
+Optional flag to send debug messages to the log as warnings.

 ## Todo
 - Pack and unpack jobs automatically to maintain the Switch job ticket between flows
 - Allow multiple outgoing portals for a given channel